swift-student/swift-student.github.io/_posts/2019-11-1-optimizing-unwrapping-optionals.md

 }
 ```

 This works fine, however I found a couple issues with this method as I went along.
-First if you have many optionals to unwrap before doing a task, your coded can become deeply nested, which can be a bit hard on the eyes to follow sometimes.
+First if you have many optionals to unwrap before doing a task, your code can become deeply nested, which can be a bit hard on the eyes to follow sometimes.
 Now, it may seem obvious to those of you who know, but I didn't realize for a long time that you could unwrap multiple optionals by simply linking them with a comma like this:

 ``` swift
 func printIntroduction() {